Markets

 The one exception was August 2025, when the stock didn’t even drop 1% the session after the report was released.

-The 24 hours following Nvidia’s earnings are increasingly a time when financial journalists feel pressure to engage in creative writing about lines on charts because there are often no compelling, reasonable stories to tell.
-You end up reading things like “Nvidia’s earnings beat expectations, but the stock is selling off because they didn’t beat the highest expectations” — as if that makes a lick of sense or is a standard we apply to most securities.
+The 24 hours following Nvidia’s earnings reports are increasingly a time when financial journalists feel pressure to engage in creative writing about lines on charts because there are often no compelling, reasonable stories to tell.
+You end up reading things like, “Nvidia’s earnings beat expectations, but the stock is selling off because they didn’t beat the highest expectations” — as if that makes a lick of sense or is a standard we apply to most securities.

 When the world’s most valuable company reports, it’s easy to miss the forest for the trees.
 Here’s some forest.
 Among S&P 100 companies:

-• For the most recent quarter versus the year ago period, Nvidia’s revenue growth is better than all but one of them (Micron).
+• For the most recent quarter versus the year-ago period, Nvidia’s revenue growth is better than all but one of them (Micron).

 • It’s the fourth-cheapest based on price to (forward) earnings growth.

-• It has the 13th strongest earnings revisions year to date, bested only by other chip or AI-linked companies and a couple of oil companies.
+• It has the 13th-strongest earnings revisions year to date, bested only by other chip or AI-linked companies and a couple of oil companies.

 More Markets